jfrog/docker-compose-demos/nginxproxy/README.md

 This docker-compose file will demonstrate the auto sync of nginx configurations from artifactory HA cluster.

 For the moment, the docker-compose file only starts a HA cluster with a shared volume instead of NFS.
 It doesn't depend on any internal repository.
+The data volumes are not shared with the host for simplicity sake (lot of permissions issues involved).

 ## Prerequisites